tinacms/tina.io/content/blog/Supercharge-Your-Markdown-Blog-with-AI.md

 ## Leveraging Your Workflow with TinaCMS

 With TinaCMS, all your content changes are committed directly to Git.
 This enables your team to create a variety of workflows for reviewing and merging content updates.
-By leaning on GitHub's robust infrastructure, you're empowered to seamlessly integrate CI/CD into your content workflow.
+By leaning on GitHub, you can integrate CI/CD into your content workflow.

 To illustrate the potential of this combination, we're excited to introduce: